Contact Us for a Free Consultation (213) 542-0979

 • ransom or reward, or

-• in order to commit another crime, such as PC 261 rape.
+• to commit another crime, such as PC 261 rape.

 PC 209 aggravated kidnapping is the more serious charge and carries a sentence of life in prison if convicted.